Eastern Institute of Technology

-The Eastern Institute of Technology (EIT) is a government owned tertiary education institution with three campuses: Hawke’s Bay, Auckland, and Gisborne, New Zealand.
-It is also referred to as EIT Hawke's Bay, EIT Tairāwhiti, and EIT Auckland.
-EIT serves as the main regional higher education centre for the Hawke's Bay and Gisborne regions.
+The Eastern Institute of Technology (EIT) is a public tertiary education institution headquartered in Taradale, Napier, New Zealand.
+Founded as the Hawke's Bay Community College in 1975, the institute now operates three campuses in Hawke’s Bay, Auckland, and Gisborne.

 History

-The Eastern Institute of Technology, as it is named today, was officially opened as the Hawke's Bay Community College by the Minister of Education, Phil Amos.
-Mr Amos laid the foundation stone, on 4 October 1975.
-In 1987 the Hawke's Bay Community College was renamed the Hawke's Bay Polytechnic.
-The next name change – to the "Eastern Institute of Technology" occurred in 1996, the Institute's 21st year.
+The Eastern Institute of Technology, as it is named today, was officially opened in 1975 as the Hawke's Bay Community College by the New Zealand minister of education Phil Amos.
+Amos laid the foundation stone, on 4 October 1975.
+In 1987, the Hawke's Bay Community College was renamed the Hawke's Bay Polytechnic.
+The next name change to the "Eastern Institute of Technology" occurred in 1996, the Institute's 21st year.
 The site of the main campus was donated to the people of Hawke's Bay at the time of the province's centenary by the late Margaret Hetley and in memory of her husband, Arnaud.

 EIT had 10,000 students in 2014.
 Approximately 400 international students study at EIT each year and come from over 40 different countries.
 It has its own Student Village across the road from the Hawke's Bay campus.